HomeWasp classificationExpeditionsLinksFigWebBiodiversity ExplorerPermits

 Ichneumonid species richness

 The Ichneumonidae is one of the most species rich families of all organisms with an estimated 60 000 species in the world (Townes 1969).
-Even so, many authorities regard this figure as an underestimate!
-(Gauld 1991).
-An estimated 12 100 species of Ichneumonidae occur in the Afrotropical region (Africa south of the Sahara and including Madagascar) (Townes & Townes 1973), of which only 1 927 have been described (Yu 2011).
-This means that roughly 16% of the Afrotropical ichneumonids are known to science!
-These species comprise 338 genera.
-The family Ichneumonidae is currently split into 37 subfamilies, of which 24 have been recorded from the Afrotropical region (Yu 2011).
+Even so, many authorities regard this figure as an underestimate (Gauld 1991).
+An estimated 12 100 species of Ichneumonidae occur in the Afrotropical region (Africa south of the Sahara and including Madagascar and surrounding islands) (Townes & Townes 1973), of which only 2097 species have been described in the 360 genera in 26 subfamilies recorded from the Afrotropical region (Yu et al 2011).
+This means that only 17% of the Afrotropical ichneumonids are known to science!

 Ichneumonid diversity assessment in Africa